elunna/nerfhack-changelog/README.md

 ### Potions
 * Potions can shatter when dropped on cold floor (this shows up in Sokoban and in Gehennom)
 * Implement behavior for cursed potion of gain ability (xnh)
-* Vampires like cursed blood more than uncursed or blessed blood (the opposite of SLASH'EM)
 * Cursed potions of gain level can be used in Sokoban to bypass a floor (xnh)
 * Dipping an eroded item in restore ability repairs the erosion (xnh)
 * Dipping in potions of reflection erodeproofs an item.